Keystudio: Release

 Keystudio was released 21 May 2001.
 It achieved no chart status in any nation, and as a compilation of past material, garnered little attention in the way of reviews.

-Just before it was released, reviewer Henry Potts wrote, "it would be a shame if KTA2 was but an appendix to Yes history."
-He wrote this because of the general environment in which it was released, with Rick Wakeman gone, the classic lineup and new music therefore moot, and the group moving in a completely different direction.
-Right after his departure, Wakeman himself worried the studio tracks (for KTA2) would get lost among the live music if they were marketed together.
-Commenting with hindsight in 2003, guitarist Steve Howe felt this is exactly what happened with the studio music of both KTA albums.
+Right after his departure, Wakeman himself worried the studio tracks on Keys to Ascension 2 would get lost among the live music if they were marketed together.
+Commenting with hindsight in 2003, Howe felt this is exactly what happened with the studio music of both Keys to Ascension albums.

-After 2010, the CD Keystudio became out of print, with very limited availability.
-After its unavailability, a replacement release was made containing everything from Keys, titled Keys to Ascension Complete.

-Critical Reception
+Critical reception

 Bret Adams of AllMusic gave the album four out of five stars, writing that it is a compilation that "makes perfect sense" and "it collects seven superb studio tracks" which he rates as "the strongest released by any version of Yes in years".